 - October 1: Early decision application deadline

 The CASAA application must be submitted and complete by this date for consideration for early decision, unless this date falls on a weekend, in which case the deadline will be the next business day.
 It can take up to four weeks for CASAA to verify your application, so we recommend that applicants complete their applications as early as possible.

-- September-February: Interviews held and offers of admission made
+- September-December: Interviews held and offers of admission made